Introduction to Convolutional Neural Networks (CNN)

 Convolutional Neural Networks (CNN) in deep learning

-But we don’t really need to go behind the mathematics part to understand what a CNN is or how it works.
+But we don’t need to go behind the mathematics part to understand what a CNN is or how it works.
+The bottom line is that the role of the convolutional networks is to reduce the images into a form that is easier to process, without losing features that are critical for getting a good prediction.

-Bottom line is that the role of the ConvNet is to reduce the images into a form that is easier to process, without losing features that are critical for getting a good prediction.
+The bottom line is that the role of the ConvNet is to reduce the images into a form that is easier to process, without losing features that are critical for getting a good prediction.

-How Does CNN work?
+How does CNN Work?

 Before we go to the working of Convolutional neural networks (CNN), let’s cover the basics, such as what an image is and how it is represented.
 An RGB image is nothing but a matrix of pixel values having three planes whereas a grayscale image is the same but it has a single plane.
 Take a look at this image to understand more.